 Software only [+]: there are no hardware appliances distributed across the healthcare setting, thrives in a virtualized environment, no known limits to scalability, able to serve multiple facilities from a single data center, and support disaster-recovery requirements with remote back-up.

-Vendor agnostic [+]: not captive to any device manufacturer and the bias and market limitations that can create.
+Vendor neutral [+]: not captive to any device manufacturer and the bias and market limitations that can create.